The High School Diploma Alternative

 Uses of a GED Credential

-The GED is also referred to as the General Equivalency Diploma, although it's not the official name.
+The GED is sometimes referred to as the General Equivalency Diploma, although it’s not the official name.

 Test Details

-The Mathematics section is administered in two parts.
+Mathematics: This section contains 50 questions administered in two parts.
+The first portion is multiple choice; the other requires you to work on standard or coordinate plane grids.
 One section is calculator-optional and the other does not permit calculator use.
-It is not permitted to bring your own calculator since they are provided at the test facility.
-The time limit is 90 minutes for this section.
+Do not bring your own calculator; they are provided at the test facility.

 Registering

-The GED is offered all across the United States and other countries.
+There are 3,400 official GED Testing Centers in the United States, Canada, and their territories.
+They are usually operated by local school boards, adult education centers, and/or community colleges.
 Military bases and some companies encourage test participation.
 Each state has their own laws concerning prerequisites to the test.
 Some require pretests before registration.
-Contact your local department of education for more registration information.
+Contact your local school system or check out GED Testing Service, a partner of the American Council on Education.

 Preparing

 Test preparation can be done privately or in groups.
 A large variety of practice material is available online and in study books.
-Check with your department of education and local colleges to see if they offer adult education training, which provides a classroom atmosphere for people with similar skills and goals.
+Check with your state’s Department of Education or local school system or colleges to determine if they offer adult education training, which provides a classroom atmosphere for people with similar skills and goals.
+The test is also available for the blind, disabled and test-takers for whom speaking English is their second language.
+The cost of taking the GED test varies from no charge in some states to $80 in others.

 Testing